asiermarques/Notes/leadership-and-management-books.md

 - Team Topologies: Organizing Business and Technology Teams for Fast Flow by Matthew Skelton and Manuel Pais
 - The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
 - Elastic Leadership: Growing self-organizing teams by Roy Osherove
+- Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink

 ## On Communication and influence development